Swapnil Raj Dhaka

-Swapnil Raj Dhaka (born 16 April 1996) is an Indian professional footballer who plays as a forward for Chennai City in the I-League.
+Swapnil Raj Dhaka (born 16 April 1996) is an Indian professional footballer who used to play as a forward for Chennai City in the I-League and now has his own team rajasthan united football club in ileague and started his own clothing line 2022 which is called as FIRVT.
 He has formerly played for FK Sinđelić Beograd in the Serbian League Belgrade of Serbia.

 Career

-Born in Jaipur, Rajasthan, Dhaka began his career with Jaipur Football Club.
+Born in Jaipur, Rajasthan, Dhaka began his career with Jaipur Football Club and now has his own football club rajasthan united football league which plays in Ileague.

 FK Sinđelić Beograd

 He soon moved to Serbia and joined Serbian First League side Sinđelić Beograd.

 He made his competitive debut for the club on 26 September 2018 in a Serbian Cup match against Voždovac.
 He played 58 minutes as Sinđelić Beograd won 1–0.
 Dhaka then made his debut in the league on 5 November 2018 against Žarkovo.
 He started and played the whole match as Sinđelić lost 2–1.

 Chennai City

 After a short stint with Beograd, Dhaka came back to India and signed with I-League side Chennai City FC in 2019.